vcccaat/recipe-app/documents/discovery&planning.md

 - Recipes can't be visually presented in a step-by-step way.

 ## Value Propositions

 Make a quality meal quickly and easily

 ## Scenarios

+Jason is a final-year student enjoy cooking in his own place but he has a tight time schedule this semester.
+He have a meeting sheduled at 8pm, and he would like to make a quick dinner using some existing ingrediants in the fridge, preferably can be finished under 15min.
+He opens a recipe app and want to search for an idea.

 ## Persona

 ## Project Themes

 (Jieyu)

 1. A scroll bar for users to input the maximum cooking time they have which will be matched with relevant recipes.
 2. Recipe galleries with cooking time.
 3. Recipe detail pages with photos and words.